 Flick Launcher packs in so much it can get a little confusing for novice users.
 If I had to make a bold statement I’d say it has many more features than Nova Launcher and they’re not features you can ignore.
 Features like locking apps and folders with fingerprints or passwords, custom actions based on proximity sensor readings, make it stand out.
 But by far my favorite thing about this launcher is adding blur to the app drawer background.
 It’s dope.
 There are a ton of other things that can’t possibly all be mentioned here.

+Changes is yet another unreleased Android app at the Play Store that we recommend using.
 This app has been under development for a long time now.
 I’ve known about it for a while but it wasn’t until I tried it that I realized it’s better than it sounds.
 To put it simply, Changes tracks updates for all the apps installed on your phone and displays all the information you may need at one single place.
 When you first launch the app, it builds up the list collecting information about recent app updates.
 Not that I did a scientific test or anything but it tracks the updates back to almost two months.

 You can see which apps got updated when along with a list of changes.
 This is a functionality that the Google Play Store should have had but at least somebody made an app for it.
 I remember there was a time when app updates used to excite me because they brought in something new.
 These days it is usually the usual – bug fixes, improvements, blah blah – but Changes, changes that.
 Well, not that exactly, but it sort of brings that excitement back, to an extent.